Devendra616/100-days-of-code/log.md

 ## Day 48: November 4, 2018
 Completed the javascipt basic arrays rest 4/13 sessions of udemy.
 Read some articles at medium.

+## Day 49: November 5, 2018
+Quickly completed the javascript object 7/7 sessions on udemy.
+Now will dive into freecodecamp sessions.